fieldtrip/website/workshop/hangzhou2026/acquisition.md

 {% include image src="/assets/img/workshop/hangzhou2026/acquisition_helmet.png" width="600" %}

 {% include markup/yellow %}
 The helmet mesh extends all the way to the nose and the bottom is closed.
-In the full [OPM helmet design tutorial](/tutorial/sensor/opm_helmet_design) the face, ears and neck are subsequently cut out of the helmet, and holes for the sensor holders and a chin strap are added, using 3D design software.
+In the full [OPM helmet design tutorial](/tutorial/sensor/opm_helmet_design) the face, ears and neck are subsequently cut out of the helmet, and holes for the sensor holders and a chin strap are added, using 3D design software like Fusion or SolidWorks.
 {% include markup/end %}

 ## Placing OPM sensors according to the 10-20 system